 Wiley's Microsoft Flight Simulator X For Pilots Real World Training is one we own and use to get the most out of Microsoft Flight Simulator.
 ASA also has a great guide on this same topic.

 One of our members, Clay Benfield, shared this great article with 5 ways a flight simulator can make you a better pilot some time ago.
-Definitely worth reading as well!
+Definitely worth reading as well if you ask us!